juliaaano/rhpam-quickstart/README.md

 ## OpenShift Deployment

-Installation via the Operator or Templates availabe inside the 'openshift' folder.
+Installation via the **operator** or **templates** availabe inside the 'openshift' folder.

 Must be already logged in OpenShift (oc login).

 ```
+# Install with the operator
 $ ./rhpam-operator-install.sh
 $ oc create -f kieapp-immutable-rhpmqckstrt.yaml
 ```
 ```
+# Install with the template
-$ ./rhpam77-template-install.sh
+$ ./rhpam78-prod-immutable-kieserver.sh
 ```

 ## JBoss EAP Installation and Deployment